 Methods to Prevent Mold Growth in Cold Temperatures

-If you wish to prevent mold growth in cold temperatures, you need to remember that not all molds are the same.
-Some molds will absolutely thrive in cold temperatures and some cannot grow in them at all.
-Cold temperatures may not kill mold, but they may make mold growth easier to curb.
+Remember that not all molds are the same to prevent mold growth in cold temperatures.
+Some molds will thrive in cold temperatures, and others cannot grow in them.
+Freezing temperatures may not kill mold but may make mold growth easier to curb.
 Here are some ways that you can prevent mold growth in cold temperatures.

 Reduce Moisture

-Mold may be able to endure cold temperatures, but it is not able to ensure a dry environment.
-If you can reduce the amount of moisture in your home, you can prevent mold growth.
+Mold may be able to endure cold temperatures, but it cannot overcome a dry environment.
+If you can reduce the moisture in your home, you can prevent mold growth.

-In order to reduce moisture, you must ensure that your plumbing is not leaky or faulty, and make efforts to reduce unnecessary water use in your home.
+To reduce moisture, you must ensure that your plumbing is not leaky or faulty and reduce unnecessary water use in your home.
 You should also check your windows for any excess moisture that may have accumulated due to condensation from low temperatures.
 If you deal with high humidity levels, a quality dehumidifier may help.

 Increase Air Circulation

 Incapable of growing in areas that have decent air circulation.
-This is because having good air circulation dries out an environment to a degree at which mold is not able to thrive.
+This is because good air circulation dries out an environment to a degree where mold cannot thrive.

-A good way to get air circulation going in your home is to use ceiling fans or any other available fan.
-There's also a good idea to make sure that you stay on top of swapping out your air vents every couple of months.
+A good way to get air circulation in your home is to use ceiling fans or any other available fan.
+It's also a good idea to make sure that you stay on top of swapping out your air vents every couple of months.

 Don't forget the bathroom, laundry room, and kitchen.
 These specific rooms need a little extra care with the help of an exhaust fan.

-We're seeing them in bathrooms more these days, but most never follow the advice of having one installed in the laundry room.
+We see them more frequently in bathrooms, but most never follow the advice of installing one in the laundry room.
 If you have a hood vent over your cooking area, one is unnecessary as long as it vents to the outside.

 Remove Food Sources